-- Any single capital item or combination of complementary items with a value of fifty thousand dollars ($50,000) or greater requested for purchase requires the approval of the Board of Trustees.
-Written justification for such purchases should be presented to the Interim Vice President for Finance and Facilities along with the purchase requisition for budgetary review and placement on the agenda of the Business Affairs Committee of the Board.
+- Any single capital item or combination of complementary items with a value of one hundred thousand dollars ($100,000) or greater requested for purchase requires the approval of the Board of Trustees.
+Written justification for such purchases should be presented to the Vice President for Business and Finance along with the purchase requisition for budgetary review and placement on the agenda of the Business Affairs Committee of the Board.

 IV.
 Facilities (Project) Development

 Any program for development or modification of college-owned facility and equipment involving the use of bond proceeds or other special capital funding source requires the approval of the Board of Trustees.
-Written justification for such development along with the purchase requisition and planning documents, approved by the President, must be presented to the Interim Vice President for Finance and Facilities for placement on the agenda of the Business Affairs Committee of the Board.
+Written justification for such development along with the purchase requisition and planning documents, approved by the President, must be presented to the Vice President for Business and Finance for placement on the agenda of the Business Affairs Committee of the Board.

-All campus development projects with a value of fifty thousand dollars ($50,000) or greater must have prior Board approval.
+All campus development projects with a value of one hundred thousand dollars ($100,000) or greater must have prior Board approval.